Skip to Content

 When it comes to gluten-free cake and baking, there are many types of flours people use.
 Almond, gram flour, oat, buckwheat and rice flour are just a few that come to mind.
 However, for this recipe I recommend using a self-raising blend.

-I recommend using a blend that contains xanthan gum.
+You’ll need to use a blend that contains xanthan gum.
 This is what will help everything bind together, preventing a dry and crumbly cake.
 If your blend doesn’t contain xanthan gum, you can purchase it separately from most supermarkets (in the free-from aisle) and add 1/2 a teaspoon to the recipe.

 How to make vegan gluten-free lemon drizzle cake